-A fugitive comes out of hiding after 50 years in Japan.
-Days later, another wanted man is nabbed
+Japan’s most wanted: Fugitive emerges after 50 years on the run; another suspect nabbed days after

 The chain of events unfurled from Jan 25, when a 70-year-old man claiming to be Kirishima checked himself into hospital.

-Suffering from terminal stomach cancer and knowing that the game was up, the man said he wanted to die in his own name and not under his adopted alias of Hiroshi Uchida.
+Suffering from terminal stomach cancer and knowing that the game was up, the man said he wanted to die under his own name and not that of his adopted alias of Hiroshi Uchida.
 He died four days later, and was cremated on Feb 7.

 While police have yet to officially confirm his identity, DNA tests suggest that the man was, indeed, Kirishima.

-Kyushu University Professor Koji Tabuchi, a published author on criminal procedure law, told The Straits Times that investigations of long-term unresolved cases are scaled back, but will not be fully suspended until the expiry of statute of limitations.
+Kyushu University Professor Koji Tabuchi, a published author on criminal procedure law, told ST that investigations of long-term unresolved cases are scaled back, but will not be fully suspended until the expiry of statute of limitations.

 While the statute of limitations in Japan is up to 30 years for serious crimes, this can be suspended, as it was in Kirishima’s case, because some suspects remain on the run overseas.